julianSelser/Tickets4Sale/README.md

 ## Core module

-Holds everything *business domain* related, mostly pure scala code.
+Holds everything *business domain* related, save for a few helpers used cross project.
 Will be used by the other modules to implement the use cases.
 The important thing is that we have a reusable core independent of any application

 In order to fulfill all requirements, I found the best way to model the domain is to place an emphasis on the `Show`, with an interface like: